TMAE Summit 2025Marking to the Same Beat: Aligning In-House Trademark Teams with Other Departments

 Alt Legal Team | April 26, 2025

-At the TMAE Summit on September 16-17, 2025, Kara Fielder (Senior IP Manager at Worldpay) will moderate a panel discsussion with Keyonn Pope (Partner, Riley Safer Holmes & Cancila) and Tara Dressler (Senior Director for Trademarks at System Administration in the Office of University Counsel), “Marking to the Same Beat: Aligning In-House Trademark Teams with Other Departments.”
+At the TMAE Summit on September 16-17, 2025, Kara Fielder (Senior IP Manager at Worldpay) moderated a panel discussion with Keyonn Pope (Partner, Riley Safer Holmes & Cancila) and Tara Dressler (Senior Director for Trademarks at System Administration in the Office of University Counsel), “Marking to the Same Beat: Aligning In-House Trademark Teams with Other Departments.”
+Download presentation materials here.
+Here are some key takeaways from the session:

 Speakers